thoughtspot/thoughtspot.github.io/_data-connect/reference/data-connect-insider-tips.md

 ## Timestamp format

-All relevant source values should be in the following format: `yyyy-mm-dd hh:mm:ss[.fffffffff]`.
+All relevant source values should be in the following format: `yyyy-mm-dd hh:mm:ss`.
 In addition, please ensure that year values are within the range of 0000-9999.
+Any fractional seconds in the source values should be removed and converted to the format above by adding a transformation.

 ## Import relationships